chema/sanfranciscan/_posts/2017-01-06-why-riseups-canary-matters.md

 * Placing any backdoors in their hardware or software and having received any requests to do so;
 * Disclosing any user communications to any third party.

-The Riseup Collective took it one step further by using a cryptographically-signed statement that greatly diminished the possibility of state authorities updating the canary themselves in the case of the complete seizure of their infrastructure.
+The Riseup Collective took their canary one step further by using a cryptographically-signed statement that greatly diminished the possibility of state authorities updating the canary themselves in the case of the complete seizure of the Collective's infrastructure.

-As of January 6, 2017, it has been 143 days—nearly five months—since the Riseup Collective's Canary was last updated.
-It is now prudent to assume some or all of the above denials are no longer valid and that the Riseup Collective's services have been compromised.
+As of January 6, 2017, it has been 143 days—nearly five months—since the Collective's Canary was last updated.
+Considering the reasons for having a canary and the care they took to implement it, is now reasonable to assume that some or all of the above denials are no longer valid and that the Riseup Collective's services have been compromised and are no longer secure.

 ## Why Riseup's Compromise Matters Now More than Ever

 The Riseup Collective [correctly states](https://riseup.net/en/about-us) that precise information can allow state authorities to disrupt large social movements through the disruption of specific relationships and associations.
 On January 20, the Trump administration will take control of the [United States Intelligence Community](https://en.wikipedia.org/wiki/United_States_Intelligence_Community), collectively the most powerful and experienced intelligence-gathering system in the history of the world.

-Compromising one of the most visible and accessible community ISPs guarantees that movement organizations and individuals abandoning corporate communication infrastructure for community-created and community-led collectives remain vulnerable to state disruption.
+Compromising one of the most visible and accessible community ISPs guarantees that movement organizations and individuals abandoning corporate communication infrastructure for community-created and community-led collectives will remain vulnerable to state disruption as they seek to resist against the administration's authoritarian, sexist, xenophobic and racist policies.

 ## What Now?

-We must find and use (and create!) alternative, secure service providers that are invulnerable to (or at least more secure from) known attacks immediately.
+If we are serious about organizing against this administration and its threats, we must immediately begin using service providers that are secure from known legal, physical and technical attacks.
 This is a list of suggestions that I will discuss in follow-up posts:

 * **Email** [Protonmail](http://protonmail.com/), a Swiss-based provider.
-It isn't perfect, but it is legally and technologically safer than any US-based service, free or paid. *Accepts Bitcoin*
+It isn't perfect, but it is legally and technologically safer than any US-based service. *Accepts Bitcoin*
 * **Hosting** [OrangeWebsite](http://orangewebsite.com/), an Iceland-based provider.
 Like Protonmail, it isn't perfect and should not be used for secure email, but it is legally and technologically safer than any US-based service.
 Their servers also run on 100% renewable energy.  *Accepts Bitcoin*
 * **Text and Calls** For mobile communications, [Whisper System's](https://whispersystems.org/)'s Signal is great.
 Just use disappearing messages!
-* **Browsing** For everyday internet usage, use [Tor Browser](https://www.torproject.org/) and carefully stick to their suggestions.
+* **Browsing** For everyday internet usage, use [Tor Browser](https://www.torproject.org/) and carefully follow their suggestions.
 * **Identity Control**.
 Can't beat [GnuPG](https://www.gnupg.org/).